IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/setup.md

 HOST=YOUR_AWS_HOST
 ```

-Be sure to use same names as these above for the environment variables, and be sure to changhe the clientid.
+Be sure to use same names as these above for the environment variables, and be sure to change the clientid.

 **NOTE!** The access key id, the secret access key and the session token provided by AWS expire after a while, so you have to manually re-set them in the .env file when this happens.